erictt/computer-science-learning/computational-thinking/lecture-9.md

 * Are 200 Samples Enough to Estimate the Mean of Population?
     * First, we can calculate the SE of 200 samples in theorem
     * Second, to compare the true mean and the sample mean, if the difference < 1.96*se, then we can say that, 200 is enough with 95% confidence.
-    * And of course, we need more tails to confirm our assumption.
+    * And of course, we need more trails to confirm our assumption.

     ```python
     random.seed(0)